PhotoStructure for Node

 ./start.sh

-downloads and installs some additional software (like exiftool-vendored).This can take a while, but it only happens after PhotoStructure or Node.js is upgraded.
+npm install --global yarn npminstalls yarn and makes sure npm is the latest available version.start.shdownloads and installs some additional software (like exiftool-vendored).This can take a while, but it only happens after PhotoStructure or Node.js is upgraded.
 Subsequent restarts should be quick.

-Starting PhotoStructure #
+π Starting PhotoStructure

 cd ~photostructure/photostructure-for-servers # or wherever you cloned the repo